 Stepping it up a little, Senior Ryan Armstrong, had a total of 225 total missed periods this school year.
 Rather than needing more time for other things, Armstrong said, “Usually it’s because I don’t want to do something in the class.
 For example in first or second block I would skip because I don’t want to take a test.”
 He also explains ” I just don’t think I need to come in everyday when I could be sleeping.
 It’s not that important.”

 Armstrong also pointed out that he was not able to get his senior pass due to his tardies and missed periods.

 Although students are missing a lot of school, does it mean that their grades are dropping?

 “I personally do not believe attendance has any correlation to grades as I have missed half of this quarters class periods and I’m standing with my lowest grade percentage at 96%” Carley Zumbush says.

 It’s hard to tell whether other students agree or not.
-In a survey conducted with 100 students, 53% of respondents said it has no correlation and the other 47% say it does, when asked if attendance correlates with GPA.
+In a survey conducted with 100 students, 53% of respondents said it has no correlation and the other 47% said it did, when they were asked if attendance correlated to GPA.